oracle-livelabs/apex/nyc-genai-lab/4-apply-to-school/4-apply-to-school.md

 ### Objectives

 In this lab, you will:
-- Use Invoke API process to invoke the Gen AI service
+- Use Invoke API process to invoke the Generative AI service using the APEX_AI PL/SQL API
 - Generate email for applying to a school

 ## Task 1: Create a Table to store the Applications